Sarthakk05/Inventory-Replenishment-and-Performance-Intelligence-Dashboard/README.md

 their Unicommerce data which was being crawled and stored in our internal database.
-What started as a basic data visibility request turned into a full-scale operational intelligence dashboard once we started digging into what they actually needed to run their business better.
+What started as a basic data visibility request turned into a full-scale operational intelligence dashboard once I started digging into what they actually needed to run their business better.

 The core problems they were facing: